The use of video chat for customer support has exploded over the past year.

 By offering video directly and in real-time, less time-wasting customers are likely to get in touch.

 This is particularly beneficial for B2B and SaaS companies that offer product demos and virtual appointments - no more prepping for a customer call only for them to not turn up.

 If you don’t have to schedule video chats, you also don’t need to fuss around with reminder emails.

 How many reminder emails should you send?
 When should you send them - a day, an hour before?

-While there are less benefits of scheduled video calling from a customer service standpoint, there are still two advantages worth mentioning.
+While there are less benefits of scheduled video calling from a customer service standpoint, there are two key advantages worth mentioning.